 For the inner leave, thermal blocks are used which when combined with the insulation and plaster give an overall u-value of around 0.27 W/m 2K

 Either a concrete floor slab is laid or a suspended concrete “beam and block” floor is used.
 A concrete slab is laid on compacted and blinded hardcore, with a damp-proof membrane.
-The top of this will typically be 185mm below the finished floor level, the difference is made up with 100mm of insulation and 70mm of screed to allow both new and old floor levels to match.
+The top of this will typically be 170mm below the finished floor level, the difference is made up with insulation and screed to allow both new and old floor levels to match.

 Using a screed on top of insulation allows us to fine-tune the final floor level to perfectly match the existing, essential when new opening to the house are being created and desirable in most other cases.
 It also make it convenient to bury cables and pipework, either to provide services into the conservatory, and/or as underfloor-heating.

 The downside of a screed is that is need to dry out before a final floor covering can be laid.
 We normally aim to get the screed down as soon as possible, then work on finishing other aspects of the build whilst the screed dries out.